Foyles: Christina Foyle's era

 Christina Foyle, daughter of co-founder William, initiated literary luncheons at the Charing Cross Road premises in October 1930; these continue to the present day.
 In the first 80 years 700 luncheons were held, hosting more than 1,000 authors and 500,000 guests.
 Speakers and guests of honour at these luncheons have included great literary figures, and celebrities from the world of politics, the media, the military and the theatre.
 Most British Prime Ministers since the Second World War have attended, as have The Duke of Edinburgh, General Charles de Gaulle, General Władysław Sikorski and the Emperor of Ethiopia Haile Selassie.
 The store now also holds many evening literary events throughout the year.

 Control of the shop passed to Christina in 1945.
 Under her the shop stagnated, with little investment and poorly paid staff who could be fired on a whim.
 She also refused to install any modern conveniences such as electronic tills or calculators; nor would she allow orders to be taken by phone.
 However, the shop excelled in other fields: expensive books ordered from as far off as Germany were sent with a bill without prepayment.

 The shop operated a payment system that required customers to queue three times: to collect an invoice for a book, to pay the invoice, then to collect the book, because sales staff were not allowed to handle cash.
 The shelving arrangement categorized books by publisher, rather than by topic or author.
-The Independent described the atmosphere as "Imagine Kafka had gone into the book trade."
+The newspaper The Independent described the atmosphere as "Imagine Kafka had gone into the book trade."
 In the 1980s, rival bookshop Dillons placed an advertisement in a bus shelter opposite Foyles reading "Foyled again?
 Try Dillons".

 Christina Foyle and her husband, Ronald Batty, were determined to be free to fire workers at will and were fiercely opposed to worker representation.